 The cost of energy is 5 Paisa per kWh and interest and depreciation charges amount to 10%.
 Calculate the most economical conductor size.
 Assume resistivity of conductor material to be 1·73 micro ohm cm.

-Thanks for reading about kelvin’s law in power system.
+Thanks for reading about “kelvin law for economic size of conductor”.

 Transmission and Distribution — 2 | MCQ